 Industrial companies and their employees are now faced with another enormous challenge: the energy supply and industrial production must be decarbonized as quickly as possible in order to stop climate change.
 New geopolitical developments are accelerating the process of becoming independent of fossil fuels.
 This double pressure from digital acceleration and conversion of production technologies and infrastructure for a sustainable and stable economy in Europe can have a disruptive effect on established industrial production and work models; but it also contains great opportunities for modernization and the design of Decent Work in a leading industrial nation.

-This dual transformation is opening up a wide range of obligations relating to labour policy.
-In particular, a socially and democratically successful transformation includes securing income, social standards and professional development opportunities for all employees.
-Neither technological utopias nor dystopias are helpful in this respect – what is needed is a sound understanding of how the socio-technological development is unfolding in concrete terms.
-This varies from industry to industry and from company to company.
-The effects on work and employment are correspondingly broad.
+The range of labor policy fields of action in the course of the double transformation is large.
+A successful socio-democratic transformation includes, above all, securing income, social standards and professional development opportunities for all employees.
+Neither technological utopias nor dystopias are helpful here – what is needed is a well-founded understanding of how socio-technological development unfolds in concrete terms and which political decisions are required accordingly in order to manage a fair transformation – a just transition.
+This differs from industry to industry and from company to company.
+The effects on work and employment are correspondingly wide-ranging.

-The IGBCE Foundation for Labour and Environment of the IGBCE aims with its projects to contribute to a better understanding of the interdependence between people, work, society and technology.
+The Work and Environment Foundation carries out projects that are intended to contribute to a better understanding of the interaction between people and technology, work and society.